About this site:

 - PhD level Second Opinion Evaluation letters for surgery and possible insurance coverage via Skype, FaceTime or Zoom or in-office

 - Skype, FaceTime or Zoom consultation for Individuals

-- SKYPE consultation for Licensed Mental Health Professionals
+- Skype, FaceTime or Zoom consultation for Licensed Mental Health Professionals

-About the author--- I am a Licensed Psychologist (California #PSY15764) specializing in working with individuals with crossdressing and other gender identity concerns.
+About the author--- I am a Licensed Psychologist (California #PSY15764) specializing in working with individuals with crossdressing and other gender identity concerns since 1984.
 My Curriculum Vitae can be found here.